I don’t like bugs and it seems I see them everywhere in my room – what can I do to get rid of them?

 - American Cockroach: this is not a title for a TV series on TLC – rather it is the most common roach seen in our buildings.
 These bugs like warm, humid and dark environments like basements, steam tunnels, mechanical rooms and sewers.
 Since warm and humid describes Williamsburg most of the time they thrive in this area.
 The same advice goes for roaches as it did above – keep you room clean and food sealed.
 In addition, if you are living in an apartment - don't store your paper bags from the grocery store under your kitchen sink; that is like putting up an apartment complex for roaches.
 Baits and spraying are effective treatments for these pests although the size and age of the building makes it difficult to eradicate them completely.
 These bugs like to hide and will not come out during the day – however, after the exterminator visits they actually will come out of hiding to flip upside down and shuffle off this mortal coil.
 While this seems like a last vindictive act of defiance it is merely a side effect of the poison used.

 Facilities Management contracts with a professional pest control company to treat our buildings on Tuesdays and Fridays of each week.
 In addition to the preventative work inside and outside of the buildings, they also will treat resident rooms by request.
-Submit your request through the Service Request form and Work Control will contact you to make an appointment.
+Please call Work Control at 757-221-2270 to make an appointment.

 My drain is clogged.
 Can I use store bought drain chemicals to un clog it?